Change Point Estimation in a Dynamic Stochastic Block Model: Introduction

-Existence of change points and their estimation has been well-studied for many univariate statistical models evolving independently over time and with shifts in mean and in variance structures.
+The existence of change points and their estimation has been well-studied for many univariate statistical models evolving independently over time and with shifts in mean and in variance structures.
 A broad overview of the corresponding literature can be found in \cite{BD2013noncp} and \cite{CH1997}.
-However, in many applications, multivariate (even high dimensional) signals are involved, while also exhibiting dependence across time - see review article by \cite{AH2013} and references therein.
-Further, the problem of change point detection in high dimensional stochastic network models has been recently considered in \cite{peel2015detecting}, \cite{wang2017hierarchical}.
-The latter studies consider a generalized hierarchical random graph model.
-However, to the best of our knowledge, work on change point detection for the dynamic SBM is largely lacking.
+However, in many applications, multivariate (even high dimensional) signals are involved, while also exhibiting dependence across time---see the review article by \cite{AH2013} and references therein.

+The emergence of data with network structure has accentuated the need to study change point problems in that context.
+For example, in political science, the study of political polarization has received increased attention (\cite{MM2013}) and especially the detection of regime changes (\cite{peel2015detecting}), including network-based approaches (\cite{bao2018core}).
+Recent work on change-point detection for network structured data includes \cite{wang2017hierarchical} and \cite{Wang2018}.
+Specifically, \cite{wang2017hierarchical} considers a generalized hierarchical random graph model, whereas \cite{Wang2018} focuses on change-point detection in sparse networks.
+The latter study deals with the Erd\H{o}s-R\'{e}nyi random graph model.
+However, to the best of our knowledge, a detailed and rigorous investigation of change-point detection for the dynamic SBM is largely lacking.